How can I get from the Memphis Airport to Martin?

 What is a sponsor letter?

 Other documents of financial support may include a letter from your financial sponsor affirming his or her support while you are studying in the U.S.

 Can I work?

-stay here.
+Students with an F-1 visa are allowed to work on campus (at the university) up to 20 hours per week.
+It is the responsibility of students who wish to work to find it; the International Programs Office can not do this.
+Although work on campus can not be guaranteed, many of our students have worked on campus during their stay here.
 The students who have worked always report that the experience really helped them improved their English language skills.
 However, students with an F-1 (student visa) are not permitted to work off campus.

 Is financial aid available?

 Although the Tennessee Intensive English Program is developing some limited financial assistance programs such as the John Eisterhold Fund and the Charles Gillon Emergency Fund, unfortunately TIEP is not yet able to offer scholarships to international students who wish to study English.
 Thus, you should seek financial aid from other sources.
 There are, however, students already enrolled in UT Martin programs who have won awards of scholarships or financial assistance.